SRvSaha/CoWinVaccineSlotFinder/README.md

 Well, want to dig deeper?

-So basically, you've this Project Named CoWin.Core which contains appsettings.json which performs most of the magic.
+So basically, you've this Project Named `CoWin.Core` which contains `appsettings.json` which performs most of the magic.
-CoWin.UI is just a small project for handling the Captcha.
+`CoWin.UI` is just a small project for handling the Captcha.

-Rest of the Business Logic are there inside the Models directory.
+Rest of the Business Logic are there inside the  `/Models` directory.

 `Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
 So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documentation, duh!`